IceMetalPunk/TotemEssentials/README.md

 ### Ensouled Totem of Flamebody
 In case 7 seconds of burning isn't enough revenge for you, having the Ensouled Totem of Undying in your inventory will set any mobs or players you touch on fire for 5 seconds, if they can burn.
 If anyone attacks you, they'll be set on fire longer the more damage they dealt.
 Ultimate Burning Revenge (TM).

+### Ensouled Totem of Daunting
+Creepers aren't just scary; they also explode.
+Duh.
+If you sneak + use an Ensouled Totem of Daunting, it will create an explosion that cleanly clears out a 5x5x5 cube around it but deals no damage to any living things.
+Cleaner than TNT, safer than creepers!

 #### More to come...
 ...you'll have to wait and see what they each do :)